 In May 2007, Facebook followed News Feeds with another initiative that set it head and shoulders above its competition.
-At a conference called F8 (pronounced "fate"), Mark Zuckerberg stood on stage and announced that he was opening up the screen real estate on Facebook to other application developers.
+At the firm's first f8 (pronounced "fate") Developers Conference, Mark Zuckerberg stood on stage and announced that he was opening up the screen real estate on Facebook to other application developers.
 Facebook published a set of application programming interfaces (APIs)14 that specified how programs could be written to run within and interact with Facebook.
 Now any programmer could write an application that would run inside a user's profile.
 Geeks of the world, Facebook's user base could be yours!
 Just write something good.

 Developers could charge for their wares, offer them for free, and even run ads.
-And Facebook let developers keep what they made.
+And Facebook let developers keep what they made (Facebook does revenue share with app vendors for some services, such as the Facebook Credits payment service, mentioned later).
 This was a key distinction; MySpace initially restricted developer revenue on the few products designed to run on their site, at times even blocking some applications.
 The choice was clear, and developers flocked to Facebook.

 To promote the new apps, Facebook would run an Applications area on the site where users could browse offerings.
 Even better, News Feed was a viral injection that spread the word each time an application was installed.
 Your best friend just put up a slide show app?
 Maybe you'll check it out, too.
-The predictions of one billion dollars in social network ad spending were geek catnip, and legions of programmers wanted a little bit for themselves.
+The predictions of \$1 billion in social network ad spending were geek catnip, and legions of programmers came calling.
 Apps could be cobbled together on the quick, feeds made them spread like wildfire, and the early movers offered adoption rates never before seen by small groups of software developers.
 People began speaking of the Facebook Economy.
 Facebook was considered a platform.
 Some compared it to the next Windows, Zuckerberg the next Gates (hey, they both dropped out of Harvard, right?).